thecodrr/fdir/documentation.md

 ## Crawler Options

 The crawler options are in the form of methods.
-Each method returns the current instance of the crawler to enable fluency.
+Each method returns the current instance of the crawler to enable fluency/method chaining.

 **Example:**